Best curling irons that won't damage hair at a glance

 - Best affordable: ion Titanium Pro Curling Iron, $45

-Nothing quite says "I spent $60 on a professional blowout" (without actually having to spend $60 on a professional blowout) like knowing how to curl your own hair.
+And yet, nothing quite says "I spent $60 on a professional blowout" (without actually having to spend $60 on a professional blowout) like knowing how to curl your own hair.
 Once you know how to give yourself effortless bends or bombshell waves, you'll want to style your hair yourself all the time.
 (For free!)
 And with the right curling iron on hand, that newfound hobby won't result in damage to your strands.

-Because, in breaking news to exactly no one, too much heat is bad for hair.
-Heat can crack your cuticle (the outermost layer of a strand), which can result in proteins leaching out.
-This leaves hair dry, frayed, and brittle.
 While you'd be hard-pressed to find any sort of hot tool that's actually good for your hair, there are certain things you can look for to lessen damage.
 Keep scrolling for the best ways to protect your hair from heat.